 If you choose to store your paperwork this way, you’ll notice the accessibility isn’t exactly the most convenient.
 But this suggestion has been tried and proves to work great if you’re okay with that bit of inconvenience.

-2. In a Side Bag
+2. In A Side Bag

 Having a side bag is incredibly convenient.
-Not only can you store your paperwork there, but you can also store small items.
+Not only can you store your paperwork there, but you can also store other small items.

 As I stated before, I am a minimalist when it comes to my motorcycles so I don’t love huge bulky merchandise.
-There are many small and fashionable side bags available that I actually kind of like, such as this affordable Saddlemen Cruis’N Deluxe Tool Bag (link to Motosport.com).
+There are many small and fashionable side bags available that I actually like, such as this affordable Saddlemen Cruis’N Deluxe Tool Bag (link to Motosport.com).

-This bag is made of quality material that will keep your items safe including bumpy roads and bad weather.
+This bag is made of quality material that will keep your items safe including enduring bumpy roads and bad weather.
 Another great thing about a bag like this is that there’s no one particular place you have to put it; you can get creative and put it in a spot that is most convenient for you.

 As a second suggestion for a motorcycle side bag, you can also look at your local thrift store.
 I once found a bag at my local thrift store that worked perfect as a side bag.
 You may have to make some adjustments on the straps and handle, maybe even make the straps yourself, but it’s a great way to get a bag if you have a budget.